'Know the signs': Queens woman details dire encephalitis battle

-NEW YORK (PIX11) — Half a million people each year will contract a brain-swelling emergency, and nearly half of them will not survive.
+NEW YORK (WPIX) — Half a million people each year will contract a brain-swelling emergency, and nearly half of them won’t survive.
 The potentially deadly affliction can be brought on by factors ranging from mosquito bites to COVID-19 and other illnesses, leaving some patients with symptoms including suicidal thoughts.

-But many doctors still don’t know the symptoms.
-A Queens student is now sharing her story in hopes of helping others recognize the signs and seek potentially life-saving aid.
+But many doctors still don’t know the symptoms of encephalitis.
+A Queens, New York, student is sharing her story in hopes of helping others recognize the signs and seek potentially life-saving aid.

-St. John’s University student Michelle Bravo-Cano was living a dream come true, studying abroad for a semester in Paris.
-But the experience quickly turned to a nightmare when she began having bizarre episodes.
+St. John’s University student Michelle Bravo-Cano was studying abroad for a semester in Paris — living a dream come true.
+But the experience quickly turned into a nightmare when she began having bizarre episodes.

 “I was an insomniatic mess.
-I wasn’t sleeping for days on end,” Bravo-Cano told PIX11 News, adding that she also lost her appetite and experienced hallucinations.
+I wasn’t sleeping for days on end,” Bravo-Cano told WPIX, adding that she also lost her appetite and experienced hallucinations.

 Bravo-Cano’s new friends in Paris didn’t know her well enough to intervene, and the symptoms only grew when she returned home.